Amazon Business Prime American Express Card Review

 On the other hand, you might want to pass if:

-- You rarely shop on Amazon.com, Amazon Business, AWS, or at Whole Foods Market.
+- You rarely shop on Amazon.com, Amazon Business, Amazon Web Services, or at Whole Foods Market.

 - You plan on making a large purchase soon and need an intro APR period.